cbphoto720/IOD_activeRFID/README.md

 - MOPelementreducer.m - fcn. to format MOP lines into 1 graphical element

 # Questions
-- log iG8 time in UTC vs using matlab/computer time
+- [x] log iG8 time in UTC vs using matlab/computer time
+  - use UTC
-- use checksum from iG8 messages
+- [x] use checksum from iG8 messages
+  - Do not use checksum
-- display # of satallites/gps quality from iG8?
+- [x] display # of satallites/gps quality from iG8?
+  - Not required

 # Notes
 ## Data output